scarolan/eve/README.md

 - Go to https://api.slack.com/apps
 - Click **Create App**
 - Choose a workspace
-- Enter the manifest.yaml contents
+- Copy the manifest.yaml contents into the input box
 - Update the name and display name settings
 - Click **Create**